 Replay a single Vuser in Controller and check the average CPU and the peak memory consumption of the mdrv.exe process and all its descendant processes by adding a counter for % Processor Time and Private Bytes.

 Based on your load generator hardware and the CPU and memory consumption of a single Vuser, calculate the number of Vusers per machine.

-Let us also assume that a single Vuser consumes 80MB of peak memory and 10% CPU on average for the specific business process.
+Example: In this example, each of the load generators has 8 core processors and 8GB of memory.
+A single Vuser in this example consumes 80MB of peak memory and 10% CPU on average for the specific business process.

-From a CPU perspective, if we limit the CPU consumption up to 70% utilization, we can have 7 Vusers per core processor (70% /10%).
-If our load generator has a total of 8 cores processors, 8 * 7 Vusers per processor equals 56 Vusers per load generator.
+From a CPU perspective, if you limit the CPU consumption up to 70% utilization, you can have 7 Vusers per core processor (70% / 10%).
+If the load generator has a total of 8 cores processors, 8 * 7 Vusers per processor equals 56 Vusers per load generator.

-Therefore, to meet both the CPU and memory capacity limits, we use the lower number of Vusers and we calculate that for this business process, we can run approximately 56 Vusers per load generator.
+Therefore, to meet both the CPU and memory capacity limits, you use the lower number of Vusers and calculate that for this business process, you can run approximately 56 Vusers per load generator.

 Configure Runtime Settings to improve load

 To improve the ability to run more Vusers, in VuGen select Runtime Settings > General > Replay, and check the Replay using recorded duration for steps option.